cdapio/cdap/cdap-docs/hydrator-manual/source/developing-plugins/creating-a-plugin.rst

 Spark Compute Plugin
 ====================
-In order to implement a Spark Compute Plugin (to be used in the Data Pipeline artifact), you extend the ``SparkCompute`` class.
+In order to implement a Spark Compute Plugin (to be used with the Data Pipeline artifact), you extend the ``SparkCompute`` class.
 A ``SparkCompute`` plugin is similar to a ``Transform``, except instead of transforming its input record by record, it transforms an entire collection of records into another collection of records.
 In a ``SparkCompute``